tarekmohameddev/whatsapp_big/ai/WhatsApp-Pipelines-Integrations.md

 - Security via `X-Webhook-Secret` header (plain text password defined per integration)
 - Dynamic rules engine selecting method, gateway(s), and template(s) from the incoming JSON body (by dot paths)
 - Support for WhatsApp Cloud API templates and Evolution API templates
+- Cloud API: per-template parameters UI (BODY and URL button placeholders) with values sourced from Static or JSON Path
-- Variables mapping from webhook payload into templates and/or message body
+- Evolution API and free-text: variables mapping from webhook payload into template/message body
 - Full request payload is preserved on each dispatch log for traceability

 ## Data Model